suemnjeri/stackoverflow2020/README.md

 # Analysis of the stackoverflow survey 2020 dataset.

 ## Installation
 Python is required to run the code.
 The basic packages that come woth the Anaconda distribution are sufficient for this project.
+All python files are created and run in a Jupyter notebook.

 ## Motivation
 From this dataset, I set out to answer 3 questions.